material-components/material-components-android/docs/components/Card.md

 ### Making a card checkable

-![Elevated card with a checked button and a light purple overlay; secondary title and Action 1 and Action 2 buttons](assets/cards/cards_checked.png)
+![Outlined card with a checked button and a light purple overlay; secondary title and Action 1 and Action 2 buttons](assets/cards/cards_checked.png)

 When a card is checked, it will show a checked icon and change its foreground